'Don't kill your gran' - Britain sounds COVID alarm | Health

 'Don't kill your gran' - Britain sounds COVID alarm

-British ministers and medics are urging the public to get serious again about the coronavirus after a sharp rise in infections raised fears the outbreak was slipping out of control in some parts.
+British ministers and medics are urging the public to get serious again about the coronavirus after fears the outbreak was slipping out of control in some areas.
 Close to 3,000 new cases were recorded on Sunday and again on Monday - a sudden jump from numbers much closer to 1,000 for most of August, and the highest since May.

-Health Secretary Matt Hancock said young people had become too relaxed about social distancing and could endanger older relatives through complacency.
-"Don't kill your gran by catching coronavirus and then passing it on.
-And you can pass it on before you've had any symptoms at all," he told a BBC radio programme aimed at younger audiences.
+Health Secretary Matt Hancock said young people who were too complacent about social distancing could endanger older relatives.
+"Don't kill your gran by catching coronavirus and then passing it on," he told a BBC radio programme aimed at younger audiences on Monday.

-Some 41,554 people have died within 28 days of testing positive for COVID-19 in Britain, the worst fatalities toll in Europe, though in recent weeks infection numbers had been lower than in several European neighbours.
-"The numbers have been going up and we've seen in other countries where this leads, and it is not a good place," Hancock added.
+Appearing before a parliamentary committee on Tuesday, he was concerned about the rise in cases.
+"It is so important ... people don't become relaxed about this virus," he said.
+Several media reported that the government was planning to cut the maximum number of people allowed to gather in a house in England.
+As things stand, groups of up to 30 people from two households are allowed to socialise indoors.

 - READ MORE ON: